Camping and hiking tents

 Weight and portability: finding the right balance for trekkers

 When hiking, every gram matters.
-The weight of a trekking tent is crucial — it contributes to the success of your adventure by reducing fatigue over multiple stages.
-Robustness is also a key factor, as are wind stability and waterproofing.
-You need to strike the right balance between weight, ease of pitching, and reliability to enjoy every bivouac rather than endure it.
+The weight of a trekking tent is crucial, it contributes to the success of your adventure by reducing fatigue over multiple stages.
+Ruggedness is also a key factor, as are wind stability and waterproofing.
+You need to strike the right balance between weight, ease of pitching, and reliability to enjoy every night rather than endure it.

 Accessories and maintenance: extending your tent’s lifespan